caspergrl/GT-UX-UI-Dec2022-June2023/01-week/03-lesson.md

 ## SLIDE 32
 **Empathy Maps**

+1. **What it is:**
 Empathy maps are a representation of multiple users, showing what their likes and dislikes are, and their pain points.
 Designers will present an empathy map to stakeholders to help them understand who is using their product.

-1. **What it is:**

-- Empathy maps are how design teams gain a deeper insight into their customers.
-- They are a representation of multiple users, showing what their likes and dislikes are, as well as their pain points.
-- Designers show empathy maps to stakeholders so they can understand who is using their product.

 1. **When it is used:**

-- Empathy maps are most useful at the beginning of the design process.
+- at the beginning of the design process.
 - After conducting interviews and user research to better understand user needs

 1. **Why it matters:**

 - We use empathy maps to refine our understanding of our users from research and interviews and to share our empathy findings
 - To explore what the user is saying, thinking, feeling, and doing.
-- To understand the user’s pain points from a product or feature.
+- Build empathy within our teams and stakeholders for the user

 **What a good empathy map achieves**: